akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `list.roles`   |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `read.role`    |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |

+**Scopes:** All logged-in users have read access to all roles.

 ## Phone Country Codes ☎️

 | Procedure Name           | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |
 | :----------------------- | :-----------------: | :------------: | :-----------------: | :----------------: | :------------------: |
 | `list.phoneCountryCodes` |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |

+**Scopes:** All logged-in users have read access to all phone country codes.

 ## Payment Channels 🏦

 | Procedure Name         | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |
 | :--------------------- | :-----------------: | :------------: | :-----------------: | :----------------: | :------------------: |
 | `list.paymentChannels` |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |

+**Scopes:** All logged-in users have read access to all payment channels.

 ## Users 👤